nikotsunami/osce/README.md

     instead the discipline / skill / room is selected upon click and the popup gets closed.
 This would require only a cancel button.
 Behaviour right now is slightly confusing.
-  * The abbreviated dicipline / role / skill names in the accordeonView should be abbreviated in a way that takes advantage of the width of the fields they are contained in.
+  * The abbreviated discipline / role / skill names in the accordeonView should be abbreviated in a way that takes advantage of the width of the fields they are contained in.
   * Printing: